ZhuangLab/storm-analysis/storm_analysis/sa_utilities/README.txt

 hdf5_to_bin.py - Convert a storm-analysis HDF5 file to the Insight3 binary format.

+hdf5_to_txt.py - Convert a storm-analysis HDF5 file to a comma separated text file.

 mortensen.py - Calculate X/Y localization accuracy Cramer-Rao bound as in Mortensen, Nature Methods, 2010.

 read_tagged_spot_file.py - Read .tsf format file.
 This is useful mostly as a debugging aid to make sure that the .tsf file gotten written properly (1).

+recall_fraction.py - Calculate the recall fraction (or noise fraction) of measured localizations compared to ground truth localizations.

 reduce_mlist.py - Remove localizations from a .bin file that are outside of an AOI and/or minimum and maximum frame number.